frejanordsiek/hdf5storage/doc/source/paths.rst

    The functions described here.

-:py:func:`utilities.escape_path` is the function to escape an individual part of a path with.
+:py:func:`pathesc.escape_path` is the function to escape an individual part of a path with.

-:py:func:`utilities.unescape_path` is the function to unescape a path.
+:py:func:`pathesc.unescape_path` is the function to unescape a path.

-:py:func:`utilities.process_path` is a function that will take a path of any form, escape it if it is meant to be escaped, and get the Group that the target of the path is in as well as the name of the target inside that Group the path is pointing at.
+:py:func:`pathesc.process_path` is a function that will take a path of any form, escape it if it is meant to be escaped, and get the Group that the target of the path is in as well as the name of the target inside that Group the path is pointing at.